globocom/secDevLabs/owasp-top10-2017-apps/a7/comment-killer/README.md

 <img src="image/img1.png" alt="img1.png"/>

-Comment-killer is a simple ReactJS app, which is has Cross-Site Scripting vulnerability and its main goal is to describe how a malicious user could exploit them on this purposefully vulnerable app.
+Comment-killer is a simple ReactJS app, which has Cross-Site Scripting vulnerability and its main goal is to describe how a malicious user could exploit them on this purposefully vulnerable app.

 # Index